Volvo to be biggest in heavy trucks with Dongfeng JV

 BEIJING/STOCKHOLM Sweden's Volvo (VOLVb.ST) said it will surpass Daimler (DAIGn.DE) as the world's biggest maker of heavy trucks after agreeing to set up a joint venture in China with Dongfeng Motor Group Co.(0489.HK).

-Volvo will pay 5.6 billion yuan (569 million pounds) for a 45 percent stake in the JV, giving it access to China where it currently has only a minor presence.
+Volvo will pay 5.6 billion yuan ($900 million) for a 45 percent stake in the JV, giving it access to China where it currently has only a minor presence.

 China was ... "a little bit of a missing link in our global strategy for ...Volvo trucks," Volvo CEO Olof Persson said in a conference call with analysts and journalists.
 "With this agreement ...we get a major foothold and share in the world's largest truck market."